 Where can I find buddies on my journey to recovery?

-To many clients, Hong Fook’s Integrated Recovery Program is their second home.
+To many clients, Hong Fook’s Recovery Programs are their second home.

 Over 10% of our participants also volunteer in the program.

-About 10% of our participants are in our “Leaders-in-Training” program.
+About 10% of our participants are in our Peer Supporters.

-Hong Fook’s Integrated Recovery Program has taken an innovative approach to support service development based on CHIME, a conceptual framework for personal recovery in mental health.
+Hong Fook’s Recovery Programs have taken an innovative approach to support service development based on CHIME, a conceptual framework for personal recovery in mental health.
 Our goal is to provide social and recreational activities, learning opportunities, skill development, peer support, and vocational-related trainings in promoting clients to achieve their recovery goals towards:

 - Hope & Optimism

-In our service, we have two major components:
+In our service, we have three major components:

 - Culturally Competent Recovery College